Talha Ülvan

-Talha Ülvan (born 20 April 2001), is a professional footballer who plays as a right-back for Giresunspor.
-Born in Belgium he is a youth international for Turkey.
+Talha Ülvan (born 20 April 2001) is a footballer who plays as a right-back forFatih Karagümrük.
+Born in Belgium, he is a former youth international for Turkey.

 Professional career

 A youth product of the Belgian club Oud-Heverlee Leuven, Ülvan transferred to the TFF First League club Samsunspor on 8 January 2022.
 On 5 August 2022 after making a single senior appearance with Samsunspor, he transferred to the Turkish Süper Lig club Giresunspor.
 He made his professional debut win a 3–2 Süper Lig loss to Adana Demirspor on 7 August 2022.

 Personal life

 Born in Belgium, Ülvan is of Turkish descent.
 He is a youth international for Turkey, having played for the Turkey U19s.